ArenKDesai/Boat/README.md

 These three textures (basket, blast_mold and steel) were taken from [poliigon.com](https://www.poliigon.com/).

 ## The Water
-The water is just the default High-Definition Render Pipeline ocean water.
+The water is the default High-Definition Render Pipeline ocean water.

 ## Snow
-TODO
+The snow is a default particle system with some settings changed.